upmaru/memovee-tama/tmdb-person-detail/querying.md

                   "inner_hits": {
                     "size": 100,
                     "sort": {
+                      // Always use this sort order unless the user specifies otherwise.
+                      // Example: If the user specifies sort by release date put the release date sort first.

-                      // Sort by vote average in descending order "person-combined-credits.cast.vote_average": {
+                      // 1.
+Sort by descending popularity by default.
+                      "person-combined-credits.cast.popularity": {
                         "order": "desc"
                       },
-                      // Sort by release date in ascending order used for movies.
+                      // 2.
+Sort by release date in descending order used for movies.
 Adjust based on user's request.
+Always sort by release date in descending order as a default unless user specifies otherwise.
                       "person-combined-credits.cast.release_date": {
+                        "order": "desc"
+                      },
+                      // 3.
+Sort by vote average in descending order "person-combined-credits.cast.vote_average": {
-                        "order": "asc"
+                        "order": "desc"
                       }
                     },
                     "_source": {